Frequently Asked Questions.

 Yes, but only if you have a license from the carrier you are attempting to boost coverage for.
 When you purchase a repeater from a local dealer, they will submit the paperwork for the license on your behalf.
 The device they provide also allows that provider access to the device to modify the settings if interference becomes an issue in the area.
 They are a little more expensive than the ones you find on ebay however you also won't need to worry about the $200k+ fine if your caught running one without the necessary licensing descried above.
 You can find more information about legal repeaters here and are available for all 3 Australian mobile networks.

 Although you can now get 4G repeaters, 4G is radically different from 3G in one key way.
 Rather than being a phone network with data bolted on the side, 4G is a data network with a phone network running on top.
 This is what we call VoLTE or Voice over 4G which works very much like your web phones that use VoIP or Voice over Internet Protocol.
 Not only do recent phones such as the Iphone 6 and newer have VoLTE but many also have VoWifi capability also.
-Telstra has recently demonstrated a call originating on LTE transitioning to WiFi and then back to LTE without the call dropping out.
-What this all means is once the newer technologies like VoLTE and VoWifi are enabled, and you have a supported handset, any WiFi router can now become a phone repeater, no license or expensive kit required.
+Both Telstra and Optus now support VoWifi, and Telstra has also demonstrated a call originating on LTE transitioning to WiFi and then back to LTE without the call dropping out.
+What this all means is with the newer technologies like VoLTE and VoWifi, and you have a supported handset, any WiFi router can now become a phone repeater, no license or expensive kit required.
 If you have a house with a basement where calls always dropout, with a strategically placed WiFi router, you can now be on a call, walk down to the basement and back and not drop your call.
 For people in rural, remote or under serviced areas your home WiFi can become your local mobile tower.

 Unfortunately OzTowers does not have any more information on specific towers other than what is available on the site.
 If you really need more information then please contact your local representative for the provider you are seeking information for.
 Your local Telstra, Vodafone or Optus shop may be able to point you in the direction of your local representative.